 Membership in Sigma Tau Delta, the international English honor society, is open to qualified undergraduate UMGC students with a major in English.
 To be eligible, you must have earned at least 45 credits toward the bachelor's degree with an overall GPA of 3.5 or higher.
-At least 30 credits must have been earned through UMGC and must include 12 credits of English, not including WRTG 112 or WRTG 101, and 6 credits of upper-level coursework.
+At least 18 credits must have been earned through UMGC and must include 9 credits of English, at least 6 credits of which must be upper level.
 You must also have earned a GPA of 3.6 or higher in English major coursework at UMGC.